 Your doctor is likely to ask you a number of questions, such as:

-- What's a typical day's diet?
+- What's a typical day's eating like for your child?

 - Is your child exercising?
 If so, how often?